 By cross-referencing IPDR data to the subscriber cable modem MAC address, adding geolocation, and subscriber plan and account type, you now have a complete dataset that can not only serve engineering purposes but also assist marketing, product, planning, sales, and every single department of an MSO.

-In my next blog, I’ll go into detail of how you can utilize IPDR data for these different departments.
+In my next blog, I’ll go into detail about how you can utilize IPDR data for these different departments.